Welcome to the BAPS Volunteer Program

 As a school volunteer, there are plenty of opportunities to work with staff and principals to positively impact students and help provide the best possible educational experience for each child.
 Your contribution is important to students, teachers and the community!

 Each school site offers unique opportunities to become involved.
 Visiting with a school Site Volunteer Liaison will help determine the best fit between the school's volunteer needs and your goals, talents and availability.
 Whatever capacity you decide, your talents, hobbies, experiences and personality will add a new dimension to the volunteer program and enrich the lives of Broken Arrow students!

 Get Connected today by completing the annual, required paperwork and connecting with a school's Site Volunteer Liaison.
-The safety and well-being of our students and staff is of the highest importance at Broken Arrow Public Schools.
+The safety and well-being of our students and staff is of the highest importance at BAPS.
 Completing the required volunteer paperwork on an annual basis (per academic school year) helps us achieve a safe and friendly environment.

 Your completed and notarized paperwork needs to be returned to the school's Site Volunteer Liaison where you will be volunteering.
 The Site Volunteer Liaison will then connect you to the sit's volunteer coordinator and volunteer opportunities.

 Follow these three easy steps to get started:

 - Download the Annual Volunteer Paperwork which includes the volunteer contract and volunteer affidavit, as well as an FAQ section to answer questions you might have